HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </test>
 ```

-The above code, when the value of the `with` attribute is `true`, continue to execute the operation subtree of the element, but ignore the operation subtree defined by the `differ` sub-element; if the result of the evaluation of the attribute value is `false `, only the operation subtree defined by the `differ` sub-element is processed.
-In this case, the `differ` element is optional.
-The `differ` element does not use any prepositional and adverbial attributes other than `in`.
+The above code, when the value of `with` attribute is `true`, continue to execute the operation subtree of the element, but ignore the operation subtree defined by `differ` sub-element; if the result of the evaluation of the attribute value is `false `, only the operation subtree defined by `differ` sub-element is processed.
+In this case, `differ` element is optional. `differ` element does not use any prepositional and adverbial attributes other than `in`.
 Similar to `inherit`, this element will inherit the context variable of the previous operation by default.
-If there is data content defined, the `$^` context variable of the corresponding stack frame will be overwritten with the data content.
+If there is data content defined, `$^` context variable of the corresponding stack frame will be overwritten with the data content.

-When the `with` and `on` attributes are specified at the same time, the `on` attribute will be prioritized.
-That is, to use this simplification, the `on` attribute cannot be specified.
+When `with` and `on` attributes are specified at the same time, `on` attribute will be prioritized.
+That is, to use this simplification, `on` attribute cannot be specified.

-#### 2.5.6) `choose` tag
+#### 2.5.6) `choose` Tag

-The `choose` tag defines an action element that performs a selection operation that produces a data item on the data specified by the `on` attribute that can be processed by subsequent action elements.
+`choose` tag defines an action element that performs a selection operation that produces a data item on the data specified by `on` attribute that can be processed by subsequent action elements.

-The `choose` element can support the `by` attribute, and an execution result data can be obtained through the executor specified by this attribute.
-If no `by` attribute is defined, the resulting data is the value of the `on` attribute.
+`choose` element can support `by` attribute, and an execution result data can be obtained through the executor specified by this attribute.
+If no `by` attribute is defined, the resulting data is the value of `on` attribute.

-For example, to realize the function of dynamically generating search links according to the current `locale`, we can also use the `update` element nested in the `choose` element to complete related functions, such as:
+For example, to realize the function of dynamically generating search links according to the current `locale`, we can also use the `update` element nested in `choose` element to complete related functions, such as:

 ```hvml
    <head>